 1895-1924 American Beauty cloth rag dolls.

 1897 used a mark of S W & Co.
-Carlsbad on pottery,
+Karlsbad on pottery,

-possibly from the factory of Bawo & Dotter in Carlsbad Germany.
+possibly from the factory of Bawo & Dotter in Karlsbad Germany.

 We believe Strobel & Wilken also used the doll